-Kids with learning and thinking differences might not be aware that they’re feeling stress.
-Try to keep your questions low-key.
+Kids who learn and think differently might not even be aware that they’re feeling stress.
+You can help by asking some simple, low-key questions.
 Drawing together is a good way to get conversation flowing.
-Mention you’ve noticed something has been bothering her.
-Help her put a name on what it might be.
-“Are you feeling scared about reading out loud in Ms. Smith’s class?”
+Mention you’ve noticed something has been bothering your child.
+Help put a name to what it might be.
+“Are you feeling worried about reading out loud in Ms. Smith’s class?”
 Simply talking about feelings can be a relief.

-A whole page of word problems can seem overwhelming, especially for kids with attention issues.
-Break the problems down into chunks — groups of three, for example.
-That can make the task more manageable.
-Promise fun breaks in between—she can FaceTime with a friend or take the guinea pig out to play.
-Praise her for each set she completes.
+A whole page of word problems or a big packet of math can be overwhelming, particularly for kids with attention issues.
+Breaking the problems down into chunks — groups of three, for example — can make the task more manageable.
+Promise fun breaks in between.
+Your child can do a few problems and then FaceTime with a friend or take a pet out to play.
+Always praise your child for each set of problems or worksheet completed.

-If your child is going to start a new activity, such as karate, visit ahead of time.
-Let her meet the lady at the front desk, check out the bathroom, and see the dojo.
-Ask the teacher to describe what she’ll do the first day of class.
-If the new activity seems familiar, your child won’t feel nearly as much
+If your grade-schooler is going to start a new activity, like karate or dance class, visit the studio ahead of time.
+Let your child meet the person who greets you at the front desk.
+Check out the bathroom, and introduce yourselves to the teacher.
+Ask the instructor to describe what the kids will do on the first day of class.
+Knowing what to expect may help your child feel less anxiety about participating.

-Suggest phrases she can repeat when facing stressful situations.
-“I am not afraid to try” or “I can do this” are two good examples.
-These thoughts will crowd out negative talk (“I’m too stupid to do this!”) and repeating the words over and over can be soothing.
+Suggest positive phrases your child can repeat when facing stressful or new situations.
+“I’m not afraid to try” or “I can do this” are two good examples.
+These thoughts will crowd out negative talk. (“I’m too stupid to do this!”
+“I’ll never be able to make the team.”)
+And repeating the positive phrases over and over can be soothing.

-Coming home to an organized place and rituals that stay the same can give your child security after a busy day at school.
-When possible, stick to a routine.
-Maybe it’s an afternoon snack, a walk with the dog, and then homework.
-On days with afterschool activities, try to have a regular routine too.
+An organized home with a clear set of daily rituals will give your child security after a hectic day at school.
+Stick to a routine whenever you can.
+Maybe your child will have an afternoon snack, walk the dog, and then do homework.
+On days with afterschool activities, keep to a regular routine too.
 Create some structure for weekends as well.
 Too much time without a schedule can make kids antsy.

-Stress can build up like steam in a locomotive.
-Give your child plenty of opportunities to release some of the pressure.
-Make exercise a part of everyday life for her and the whole family.
+Stress can build up like steam in an engine.
+Give your child plenty of chances to release some of the pressure.
+Make exercise a part of everyday life for the whole family.
 Sign up for a membership at your local Y and go together.
-Show her how to jump rope, sing out loud or dance to her favorite song between homework assignments.
+Encourage your child to jump rope, sing out loud, or dance to a favorite song between homework assignments.